Olancho Aid Foundation

 Service Length:Volunteers: Dates of Service: Our volunteers commit to serve four months with potential to extend.
-Our dates for 2018 are Early January - Mid May, Late April - Late August, and Mid August - Mid December.
+Terms of service are Early January - Mid May, Late April - Late August, and Mid August - Mid December.
 Mission Team: 7-10 days

 Requirements:Volunteers: Two years of post-high school work, education, or other experience; Experience working with children; Experience traveling or living in Latin America and/or developing countries; Basic knowledge of Spanish language; Ability to live in basic living conditions; Willingness to participate in community activities; Willingness to live in accordance with Christian values and to attend religious retreats and Catholic mass Mission Teams must have a team leader to work with our Mission Team Coordinator in preparation of their trip.
 Groups can customize their experience to participate in various capacities, including medical missions, construction projects, and/or social service initiatives.

 Financial Arrangement:Volunteers: Monthly stipend to cover food and utilities; International travel medical insurance; Housing; Local cell phone and charger; Wireless internet Mission Groups are responsible for covering their own expenses.
 The cost can vary based on the number of people in the group and the type of work they decide to complete.
 Please contact Oscar Fuentes (email@example.com) for more information